 Average San Diego County gas price records largest increase since 2015

-The average price has risen 12 consecutive days and 25 of the past 26, increasing 82.1 cents, including 11.6 cents Tuesday, according to figures from the AAA and the Oil Price Information Service.
-It is 56.4 cents more than one week ago, 79.3 cents higher than one month ago and $1.692 greater than one year ago.
+The average price has risen 13 consecutive days and 26 of the past 27, increasing 97.8 cents, including 14.3 cents Wednesday and 11.6 cents Tuesday, according to figures from the AAA and the Oil Price Information Service.
+It is 67.1 cents more than one week ago, 95.7 cents higher than one month ago and $1.847 greater than one year ago.

 Despite the current run of increases, the average price has dropped 33 cents since rising to the record $6.373 June 15.